 It was hard to believe you were in Skokie as it felt more like you were in a Wisconsin country inn or a Swiss Alps Chalet.

-As the neighborhood changed in the 1980s, business dropped off and the Pine Log was closed.
-There was a public auction held of all the restaurant's equipment, fixtures, antiques, collectables, seating, etc., in Chicago on June 25, 1988.
+As the neighborhood changed in the 1980s, business dropped off, and the Pine Log was closed.
+A public auction was held of all the restaurant's equipment, fixtures, antiques, collectibles, seating, etc., in Chicago on June 25, 1988.

 |Classified Ad, Chicago Tribune, June 19, 1988|

 |Elliott's Seafood Grille & Chop House, 6690 North Northwest Highway, Chicago|

 The "Morton House" Restaurant (est.1869) at 8509 Railroad Avenue in Morton Grove, Illinois, was reported to be a speakeasy during prohibition.
 Click the link to find out.
 This building was destroyed by fire in 1954."
 The Morton House was rebuilt.

 I loved the Pine Log so much that I recreated my favorite logo of Elliott's Pine Log Restaurant and Lounge.
 This is my personal 15oz mug.
 It's high-quality and heavy, and the printing doesn't wash off or fade, even after 5 years of dishwasher sterilization with high-heat drying.
 Many mug styles, colors, and other items are available.

 Jack Silverman wrote this comment in a Skokie, Illinois, Facebook group when I posted my article in that group: